CeoFred/bonpay-react/README.md

  // `value` is the amount to send in ether
   value: '1', // no-default, required, string

-  // `recepient` is an address to deposit ether value
+  // `recipient` is an address to deposit ether value
-  recepient: '0xAFcC4d55a83ae1A449Bee7783A2737aFb5d82254', // no-default, required, string
+  recipient: '0xAFcC4d55a83ae1A449Bee7783A2737aFb5d82254', // no-default, required, string

   // `chainId` is a network Id.
   chainId: 1, // no-default, required, integer

-  // `onSuccess` callBack function on transaction successfull
+  // `onSuccess` callBack function on transaction successful
   onSuccess: function(transactionData){}, // no-default, optional, function

    // `onClose` callBack function on modal close
   onClose: function(closeEvent){}, // no-default, optional, function

-   // `onError` callBack function on transaction successfull
+   // `onError` callBack function on transaction successful
   onError: function(error){}, // no-default, optional, function

   // `nft` Accept NFT as an alternative form of payment specifying